-If the wind terminal velocity is significantly less - perhaps just a few hundred km s-1 above the 420 km s-1 maximum absorption velocity shown by the strongest of the observed UV wind lines - a wind-shock origin of the X-ray emission is possible, but still difficult to explain.
+If the wind terminal velocity is significantly less than 2000 km s-1 - perhaps just a few hundred km s-1 above the 420 km s-1 maximum absorption velocity shown by the strongest of the observed UV wind lines - a wind-shock origin of the X-ray emission is possible, but still difficult to justify.
 One wind-shock scenario that we have considered relies on the fact that the low-density wind of β Cru should take a long time to cool once it is shock heated.
-If a large fraction of the accelerating wind flow passes through a relatively strong shock front at $r \approx 1.5~\rm R$, where the preshock wind velocity may be somewhat less than 1000 km s-1, it could be decelerated to just a few 100 km s-1, explaining the rather narrow X-ray emission lines.
+If a large fraction of the accelerating wind flow passes through a relatively strong shock front at $r \approx 1.5$ R{}, where the pre-shock wind velocity may be somewhat less than 1000 km s-1, it could be decelerated to just a few 100 km s-1, explaining the rather narrow X-ray emission lines.
 Similar onset radii are seen observationally in O stars (Kramer et al. 2003; Cohen et al. 2006; Leutenegger et al. 2006).
-The hottest plasma component from the global thermal spectral modeling requires a shock jump velocity of roughly 700 km s-1, with correspondingly milder shock jump velocities for cooler emission components ($T{\rm shock} \propto v{\rm shock}^2$).
+The hottest plasma component from the global thermal spectral modeling requires a shock jump velocity of roughly 700 km s-1, with the dominant cooler component requiring a shock jump velocity of roughly 400 km s-1.
+Note that the sum of the post-shock velocity (which we associate with the X-ray emitting plasma) and the shock-jump velocity is equal to the pre-shock velocity in the frame of the shock front.

 The f/i ratios of Ne IX and Mg XI indicate that the hot plasma is either several stellar radii from the photosphere or distributed throughout the wind starting at several tenths of a stellar radius.
 This is broadly consistent with this scenario of an X-ray emitting outer wind.
 The lack of overall X-ray variability would also be broadly consistent with this quasi-steady-state wind-shock scenario.
 And the periodic variability seen in the hard X-rays could indicate that the shock front conditions are responding to the stellar pulsations, while the lack of soft X-ray variability would be explained if the softer X-rays come from cooling post-shock plasma in which the variability signal has been washed out.